Can I participate in the relay race?

 THE BIG DAY

 Run4Rome will be on Sunday 19 March 2023.
-The official departure time will be communicated to participants in the days before the event.
 Please note that variations in the timetable may be possible due to particular technical/organisational requirements.

-The start of the first leg will be about 8:50 a.m. in Via dei Fori Imperiali.
+The start of the first leg will be at 8:15 a.m. in Via dei Fori Imperiali.
 Access time to the starting area will be announced later (the start time may be subject to change).